-- The midday sun is really fierce – cover-up, wear a hat, seek shade, use sunscreen, re-apply after swimming, keep hydrated!
+- The midday sun is really fierce – cover up, wear a hat, seek shade, use sunscreen, re-apply after swimming, and keep hydrated!

 - Keep an eye on your luggage – not only can it go missing, but someone might use you as an unsuspecting drugs mule.